MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 # Plan your Power Pages project

 This article serves as guidance for enterprise teams working on projects and may go beyond the scope of a maker creating a site for a specific business need.
-Creating a plan with clear outcomes and expectations is always good practice regardless of the size of your project.
+Creating a plan with clear outcomes and expectations is always good practice, regardless of the size of your project.

 > [!NOTE]
 > Power Pages is built on a foundation of Power Apps portals.
 Many of the tools and methods used to configure Power Pages utilize the functionality of Power Apps portals.
 For more information, see [Introduction: Planning a Power Apps project](/power-apps/guidance/planning/introduction).